CodeYourFuture/fieldtrip-js2-coworkers/docs/week1/malachi/intro.md

 Hi {{user}}!

+## About me

+I am the virtual product onwer for this project.
 My job is to understand users' needs so that we can build a product that really helps people.

-I do this by talking to users and stakeholders to find out what problems need to be solved and learn about how users are currently solving these problems.
+How do I do this?
+By talking to users and stakeholders to find out what problems they need solved, and to learn about how people are currently solving their problems.

-From these discussions I create user stories, which describe how particular users will be able to solve their problems once the work is done.
+From these discussions I create _user stories_, which describe how particular users will be able to solve their problems once the work is done.

-What I don't do is describe how a story should be built – I leave that to the designers and developers.
+What I don't do is describe how a something should be built – I leave that to the designers and developers.
 My job is all about people!

+## Working together

+To keep track of our progress, I've created a project board where I will add tasks and users stories.
+(You can find it by going to the projects tab).

+We'll talk about the project board more once the rest of the team have joined the project.

-## Next Steps
+## Next steps

-I've create a board for our project where we can track changes.

-To complete this step, head over to the projects board and assign the highest priority task to yourself.
+To mark the current step as done just close this issue.
+You can then return to the CYF Learning Lab to complete your next onboarding step.